freddierice/cdrone/README.md

 ## TODO
  * use https://bitbucket.org/eigen/eigen for quaternions.
  * write a more efficient Watchdog library.
 Right now it has its own thread that sleeps and wakes.
 This library would be way more efficient if it could interrupt and signal when it needed to, not every 100ms.
+ * use a logging library that meshes better with std::atomics... i.e. does not overwrite arbitrary memory on the stack.